cerc-io/hosting/gitea/README.md

 #### Action Runners

-A Dockerized action runner for the `ubuntu-latest` and `ubuntu-22.04` labels is deployed by default.
-Details on deploying native action runners, eg, on macOS, can be found [here](act-runner.md).
+A Dockerized action runner is deployed by default for the labels `ubuntu-latest` and `ubuntu-22.04`.
+Details on deploying additional runners can be found [here](act-runner.md).